seal256/splendor/README.md

-# MCTS with policy netwok strategy for Splendor table game
+# MCTS with policy netwok for Splendor table game

 Wide and shallow or thick and toll?
 This is the question that is on the mind of every Splendor player around the world.
-They are thinking about their card stack of course.
-AI model could give us a decisive answer if trained in an AlphaZero style.
-This repo is moving towards obtaining a pure self play solution for Splendor.
+They are thinking about their card stacks of course.
+AI model could give us an answer if trained in an AlphaZero style.
+This repo is moving towards obtaining a pure "self play from scratch" solution for Splendor.

 ## Table of Contents

 - [Key Features](#key-features)
 - [Experimental Results](#experimental-results)
 - [Repository Structure](#repository-structure)